LazyEllis/eventify/chapter-1.md

 This study focuses on developing a web-based event management system accessible via desktop and mobile browsers.
 The system will cater to various types of events, including conferences, workshops, seminars, and social gatherings, supporting both in-person and basic virtual formats.
 The initial implementation will target small to medium-sized events (up to 100 attendees), with a roadmap for scaling to larger events in future iterations.

 The project will encompass the full software development lifecycle, from requirements gathering to system implementation, testing, and deployment.
-The system will be deployed on Render, a cloud hosting platform, to provide a live, accessible version of the application for demonstration and further testing purposes.
+The system will be deployed on Netlify (frontend) and Railway (backend) cloud platforms to provide a live, accessible version of the application for demonstration and further testing purposes.

 ## 1.6 Significance of the Study